Code of conduct for events sponsored by the MIT Libraries

 At the MIT Libraries we are committed to an inclusive, collaborative, caring and respectful community environment.
 We aim to provide conference and event experiences that offer extraordinary and joyful learning for everyone.
 We welcome feedback on your experience at any MIT Libraries-sponsored event.
 It gives us an opportunity to continually learn and move toward our goals of inclusion and equity.

 We do not tolerate harassment or disrespect of event participants in any form.
 Sexual or discriminatory language and imagery are not appropriate for any event, including presentations, discussions, and associated social events.
 Harassment includes:

 - Physical appearance

 - Body size

 - Sexual and/or discriminatory images in public spaces;

 - Sustained disruption of talks or other events;

 What you can do and how we will respond

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the event organizer or speak with any MIT Libraries staff person associated with the event.
-Event staff can be identified by their name badges, and will help participants contact security or local law enforcement as appropriate, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
+If you are being harassed, notice someone else being harassed, or have any other concerns, please contact the event organizer or speak with any MIT Libraries staff person associated with the event.
+You can identify event staff by their name badges.
+They will help participants contact security or local law enforcement as appropriate, provide escorts, or otherwise help those experiencing harassment to feel safe for the duration of the program.